-Tatzel, after a single brief side-glance, turned back to the fire.
-She rearranged the spit, where the roasting pork exhaled a splendid odor.
-She tasted the wine; it was soft and sweet and tart and fresh, at one and the same time.
+Spirifiume gave back neither flux of colour nor whisper of sound, but when Aillas went to lift the wine-sack, which had arrived at a state of discouraging flatness, he found that it bulged to its fullest capacity.
+Aillas tasted the wine; it was soft and sweet and tart and fresh, at one and the same time.
 He cried out: "Spirifiume!
 You are a god after my own heart!
 Should you ever tire of North Ulfland, please establish yourself in Troicinet!"

 The sun still illuminated the panorama.
 Tatzel came to sit under the tree and idly picking little blue daisies, strung them into a chain.
 Suddenly she spoke.
 "I have been thinking of what you told me. ...
 I feel a whole torrent of emotions!
 Because you brooded over your daydreams, I all unwittingly must suffer!
 Discomforts, dangers, indignities-I have known them all!
-Even though at Sank I spoke never a word to you-"
+Even though at Sank I spoke never a word to